SAP/stewardci-core/docs/backend-api/README.md

 #### Conditions

+The Kubernetes API conventions [recommends conditions][k8s_api_conventions_conditions] as the means to communicate the latest observed state of a resource.
+Conditions are used by many Kubernetes resource types.

 ##### Ready Condition

 The condition of type `ready` is the main condition of a Tenant resource (and currently the only one, which might change in the future).